 Youth Forward will meet every Wednesday from 4:00-6:00pm at Empower Montana located at 2300 Regent suite 101.
 This time will be consistent throughout the summer, but is subject to change once the school year begins.
 For more info contact our staff at 406-541-6891 or email email@example.com.

 BE YOU CREW

 Be You Crew is a weekly educational support group and for LGBTQ+ identifying youth and allies between 4th and 7th grade.
 Be You Crew is a safe space for young LGBTQ+ people to explore and gain confidence in their identities and for non-identifying youth to learn about their LGBTQ+ counterparts and how to effectively be an ally.

-Be You Crew meets weekly on Thursdays.
+Throughout the school year, Be You Crew meets weekly on Thursdays from 4:00-5:30pm.
 This group meets at the EmpowerMT Office located at 2300 Regent Suite 101.
-For additional information feel free to give us a call at 406-541-6891 or email at email@example.com
+For additional information or to learn about Be You Crew’s summer plans, feel free to give us a call at 406-541-6891 or email at firstname.lastname@example.org

 MONTANA Gender & Sexuality Alliance (GSA)

 Research shows that GSAs provide a safe space for students to find support and safety within their school environment.
 EmpowerMT has long been recognized for empowering LGBTQ+ youth across the state of Montana and in 2012 we were designated the Montana statewide coordinator for the GSA Network.
 The Montana GSA Network provides support to these student clubs to improve their school climate for all students through: